 Skin rash

 Skin rashes can occur early or late in the course of HIV/AIDS.
+If any rashes aren’t easily explained or treated, consider getting an HIV test.

 Nausea, vomiting, diarrhoea

-From 30% to 60% of people have short-term nausea, vomiting, or diarrhoea in the early stages of HIV.
-These symptoms can also appear due to antiretroviral therapy and later in the infection, usually due to an opportunistic infection.
+Between 30% and 60% of individuals experience short-term nausea, vomiting, or diarrhoea in the early stages of HIV.
+These symptoms may also arise from antiretroviral therapy and, later on, due to an opportunistic infection.
+Persistent diarrhoea that does not respond to standard treatment may indicate an underlying issue, possibly caused by an organism uncommon in those with healthy immune systems.

 Weight loss